 Tony Robbins said "If you do what you’ve always done, you’ll get what you’ve always gotten."

 With increases in labor, material costs and daily living costs something has to give.
 Is it reduced services to keep prices low; is it increasing how much is charged, maybe charging for extras?
 In many cases simple changes can be made to properties landscaping to update it and reduce recurring costs at the same time as reducing noise services make and reduce negative environmental impact.

 We also look forward to hearing from you.

 Steve Jobs - Co founder and CEO of Apple Computers

-A lot of people do not realize that spraying for weeds requires a special license in the state of Nevada Department of Agriculture.
+A lot of people do not realize that spraying for weeds requires a special license, c6 with The Nevada Department of Agriculture.
 What is unique about this license is that in addition to the company needing to be licensed so do the people doing the spraying and most landscaping companies in southern Nevada are not licensed.

 On Time Landscaping is properly licensed with properly licensed staff.

 Water costs more per gallon the more a property uses.
 Many landscape maintenance contracts call for irrigation checks once a month.
 If a check is done today and a leak starts tomorrow that leak can cost a property a considerable amount of money.
 There are devices that can notify us and property managers of potential leaks so they can be addressed quickly.